Hypecta/Simple-Discord-Bot/README.md

 # Simple Discord Bot :D

- A simple discord bot to react to stinky messages!!
+ A simple silly discord bot to react to your stinky messages!!

 ## Silly Features :P